Quick Answer

 1. Start with an MVP

 Build the minimum that solves your core problem.
 Launch it.
 Learn from real usage.
 Then invest in additional features based on actual needs, not assumptions.
+We break this down in MVP vs full product.

 This saves 30-50% on initial cost because you avoid building features nobody uses.